AuliaAmirullah15/simtas/readme.rst

 ###################
-Simtas - Sistem Tugas Akhir Mahasiswa S1
+Simtas - Thesis System
 ###################

-Sistem ini merupakan platform Fakultas Ilmu Komputer dan Teknologi Informasi untuk meng-handle seluruh proses Tugas AKhir mahasiswa S1 dengan menggunakan framework Codeigniter
+It is a platform which handles the entire process of thesis to graduation using Codeigniter Framework

 *******************
 Technologies